 PrestaShop

-Created in 2007, PrestaShop would propel more than 300,000 ecommerce sites in the world, for a total of 17 billion euros of online sales generated.
+Created in 2007, PrestaShop propels more than 300,000 e-commerce sites in the world, for a total of 17 billion euros of online sales generated.

 What are the advantages of PrestaShop?

-• PrestaShop is free and can stay free: you are free to pay to add new features, or not.
+- PrestaShop is free and can stay free: you can choose to pay to add new features, or not.

 How much does PrestaShop cost?